wangfowen/owenwangdotcom/blog/_posts/2023-05-31-we-are-what-we-eat.md

 Although you’re unlikely to eat your weight in nutritional yeast, it’s a tasty topping as well as an additional source of protein.
 Nutritional yeast is 70% protein by calories and can [intensely boost](https://youtu.be/GHX3aaLmjMI){:target="_blank"} the deliciousness of your food.
 Other quality sources are lupini beans (55%), tempeh (45%), and certain seaweeds (up to 45%).

 If these options still leave you skeptical about building muscle mass, check out this [roster](https://www.greatveganathletes.com/athletes/sport/powerlifters){:target="_blank"} of vegan powerlifters.
 You don’t have to go to their extreme in diet nor exercise, but they do show us what’s possible without meat.
-For those use supplements but don’t like the taste of pea protein powder, there’s also [animal-free whey protein](https://californiaperformance.co/){:target="_blank"}.
+For those that use supplements but don’t like the taste of pea protein powder, there’s also [animal-free whey protein](https://californiaperformance.co/){:target="_blank"}.

 ## but where are you REALLY from?